zwang695/alexa-skills-list/README.md

 *Alexa, ask Zookeeper, what does a zebra say?*

-Zookeeper: Listen to the Animals
+Zoo Keeper: Talk to the Animals

 ***